mulesoft-labs/api-console-cli/README.md

 The command-line tool for the API Console Web Component.

+Note, this version works with API console version 4.x.x only.

 ## Features

 -   **build** - Build the api console application optimized for production